 As a result, in 2010, the state of New York instituted new testing laws asking hospitals to put a program into place over time, in which all patients receiving care — inpatients, outpatients receiving primary care or patients in the emergency department (ED) — be offered an HIV test.
 The test is voluntary and, of course, completely confidential.
 Besides helping with early detection, the new testing mandate keeps HIV/AIDS awareness on top of everyone’s mind and makes it just another part of a strong preventive health routine.
-Stony Brook is in the process of rolling out its HIV testing program hospital-wide; currently, testing is offered to all ED and pediatrics patients.
+Stony Brook’s HIV testing program is hospital-wide..
 One of the reasons this testing law has been implemented is because of the success of an earlier law that asked women who are pregnant to be tested voluntarily.
-Today, in New York State, the mother-baby transmission of HIV has all but been eliminated.
+Today, in New York State, the mother-baby transmission of HIV has all but been eliminated

 So who should get tested?